Duckgres

 On the multi-tenant path, the config store now keeps per-team managed-warehouse metadata in addition to team/user auth and limits.
 That team-scoped contract is intended to become the source of truth for the tenant warehouse DB, the tenant DuckLake metadata store (which may live on shared Aurora or a dedicated RDS instance), object-store settings, worker identity, secret references, and provisioning state.
 The older config-store DuckLakeConfig singleton remains only as a legacy cluster-wide setting and should not be treated as authoritative for multi-tenant runtime wiring.

-The shared K8s pool keeps workers neutral at startup, reserves them per org, activates tenant runtime over the control-plane RPC channel, and retires them after use.
+The shared K8s pool spawns workers on-demand, reserves them per org, activates tenant runtime over the control-plane RPC channel, and keeps idle activated workers briefly available for same-org hot-idle reuse before janitor retirement.

 Managed-warehouse contract notes: